 The persistence of Kankanaey oral literature demonstrates its role as both cultural preservation and social regulation.
 Through stories, chants, and prayers, moral lessons are reinforced, ecological values are transmitted, and the collective memory of the people is safeguarded.
 The narratives serve as reminders of ancestral wisdom while grounding present generations in their cultural heritage.

-Table 3 presents the literary beliefs and practices of Kankanaeys of Mountain Province.
+Table 3. presents the literary beliefs and practices of Kankanaeys of Mountain Province